milahu/collapseos/recipes/rc2014/sdcard/README.md

 ## Building your binary

-Your Collapse OS binary needs the SDC drivers which need to be inserted during Cross Compilation, which needs you need to recompile it from stage 1.
-First, look at B600.
-You'll see that it indicates a block range for the driver.
-That needs to be loaded.

-Open xcomp.fs from base recipe and locate acia loading.
-You'll insert a line right after that that will look like:
+The binary built in the base recipe doesn't have SDC drivers.
+Using the same instructions as in the `eeprom` recipe, you'll need to insert those drivers.
+The SDC driver is at B600.
+It gives you a load range.
+This means that what you need to insert in `xcomp` will look like:

     602 616 LOADR  ( sdc )

-Normally, that's all you need to do.
-However, you have a little problem: You're busting the 8K ROM limit.
-But it's ok, you can remove the linker's XPACKing
-line: because you'll have access to the blkfs from SD card, you can load it from there!

-Removing the linker from XPACKing will free enough space for your binary to fit in 8K.
-You also have to add `BLK$` to initialization routine.
+You also need to add `BLK$` to the init sequence.

 Build it and write it to EEPROM.

-If you want, once you're all set with the SD card, you can relink core words like you did in the base recipe for optimal resource usage.

 ## Testing in the emulator

 The RC2014 emulator includes SDC emulation.
 You can attach a SD card image to it by invoking it with a second argument:

-    ../../../emul/hw/rc2014/classic stage3.bin ../../../emul/blkfs
+    ../../../emul/hw/rc2014/classic os.bin ../../../emul/blkfs

 You will then run with a SD card having the contents from `/blk`.